Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 1. **Rewards contract can be assigned as a delegate**
 2. **Read on-chain trade data from transaction logs**
 3. **Calculate rewards based on LP token staking activity**
-4. **Withdraw collected fees within daily limits**
+4. **Withdraw collected fees as needed**
 5. **Distribute rewards to staked LP token holders**

-The design enables clean separation of concerns while maintaining security and transparency.
+The design enables clean separation of concerns while maintaining transparency.

 ## Example Use Case (Dual LP Model)